 Like most casino games, roulette is a game of chance and luck.
-However, there are strategies that one can take to increase the chances of winning or at least minimise their losses.
+However, there are different types of Bets and strategies for playing roulette that one can take to increase the chances of winning.

-Below are three commonly used strategies that are older than me, you and our parents.
+Below are three commonly used strategies for playing roulette that are very old.
 There’s a reason why they have lasted so long and continue to be popular today.
 Let’s take a look:

 Arguably the most common strategy out there for roulette and many other casino games and betting in general.
 In simple terms, this system relies on doubling your bet after a loss in a 50/50 chance game.